 These were all great improvements for the LS engine family, making it a word class engine.
-The Gen IV family includes the LS2, LS3, super-charged LS9, supercharged LSA, and the all-mighty LS7.
+The Gen IV family includes the LS2, LS3, supercharged LS9, supercharged LSA, and the all-mighty LS7.

 6. Engine Strength

 What would a good engine be without a solid foundation?
-Chevrolet knew that the strength of the block was extremely important when they developed the LS engine.
+Chevrolet knew that the strength of the block was critical when they developed the LS engine.
 Let’s start with the block design.

-The Y-block design allows them to use 6 bolt main caps on the crankshaft.
+The Y-block design allows them to use six-bolt main caps on the crankshaft.
 Four bolts are facing vertically, and two bolts horizontally that clamp the block wall to the main cap.

 Chevrolet took it a step further by not just designing an incredibly strong bottom end, but also a strong top end.
-Chevy designed the block to take extra long head bolts that thread deep into the block.
-This minimizes cylinder bore distortion and variation in the head bolt torque spec.
+Chevy designed the block to take extra long head bolts that thread deep into the block which minimizes cylinder bore distortion and variation in the head bolt torque spec.

 To further increase the strength of the top of the engine block they used a valley plate.
-The valley plate is a large plate of metal that covers the valley where the lifters reside.
-This increases the strength of the block by bolting each side of itself onto one metal plate.
+The valley plate is a large plate of metal that covers the valley where the lifters reside, increasing the strength of the block by bolting each side of itself onto one metal plate.

 The pistons are the weakest point in the LS engine.
-They are pretty strong, but when you start getting into serious performance they are the first to fail.
+They are pretty strong, but when you start getting into serious performance, they are the first to fail.
 All of this combined made the LS engine stronger and smaller than any other GM small-block before it.

 Chevrolet has produced the LS engine since 1997, and they came in everything rear wheel drive.
-Since they were put in so many cars, there is a slight over abundance of them.
-This has kept prices fairly low.
+Since used LS engines in so many of their cars and trucks, there is a slight overabundance of them which has kept prices fairly low.

-Replacement parts are also very cheap, and this is due to a number of reasons.
+Replacement parts are also very cheap.
 The main reason is that Chevrolet is one of the largest manufacturers in the US, and many companies make parts for Chevy products.

 He has blown up a few LS engines from spraying a ton of nitrous.
-Luckily all he has to do is walk into the junkyard with a couple hundred dollars to get an LS engine.
+Luckily all he has to do is walk into the junkyard with a few hundred dollars to get an LS engine.